To book Alastair Humphreys please contact a JLA agent.

+He is the best-selling author of Microadventures and has been featured in the New York Times, Financial Times, National Geographic and Outside Magazine.
 He has also run the Marathon des Sables, rowed the Atlantic, canoed 500 miles of the Yukon, and spent some time walking a circuit around the M25.
 Following in the footsteps of Wilfred Thesiger, he walked 1000 miles of the desert of the Arabian peninsula, filmed as Into the Empty Quarter.
-Alastair is also the author of several books.

 Humphreys on Microadventures